top of page

 Sunset at Paliton Beach

-7. CEBU - 1 DAY
+7. Cebu - 1 Day

-There is a ferry once daily from Siquijor to Cebu which takes 5 hours and costs £30.
+There is a ferry once daily from Siquijor to Cebu which takes 5 hours and costs around £30.

 Cebu is a city with a story to tell and it is worth spending a night or two here.
 You can get around the city by paying 8 pesos (12p) for a ride in a jeepney, which is a converted WW2 vehicle used nowadays as a shared taxi.
 You can spend time strolling this very safe city and getting lost, and checking out the local food, which will invariably involve pork!

-8. MALAPASCUA - 4 DAYS
+8. Malapascua - 4 Days

 Malapascua is where you make up for missing the scuba diving around Palawan.
 Famous for their thresher sharks, you'll need an Advanced Open Water to get down to 25m to have a chance to spot them.